digitallyinduced/ihp/Guide/getting-started.markdown

 # Getting Started With Turbo Haskell
 Turbo Haskell is a full stack framework focused on rapid application development while striving for robust code quality.

-This guide covers everything you need to ship software with interactive lambda.
+This guide covers everything you need to ship software with IHP.

 ##### Feature Overview